 Method-wise, a quantitative content analysis after monitoring 136 radio advertisements was used to examine the professionalism and ethical dimensions of the advertisements aired by the broadcast stations of concern.
 The manifest rather than latent content was the subject of concern so as to be as objective as possible, and also to avoid unnecessary controversy sometimes arising from the uncertainties in interpreting latent-content.
 The Chi-square Test of Independence and Chi-square Goodness of fit tests of significance was used in the analytical part.

 8. Sampling Techniques for the Radio Advertisements

-Adverts from Radio Phoenix and ZNBC Radio 4 in Lusaka were purposively chosen for the sample, out of 142 radio stations in Zambia.
+All the adverts aired over a period of one week were used.
+Radio Phoenix and ZNBC Radio 4 in Lusaka were purposively chosen for the sample, out of 142 radio stations in Zambia.

 This is because Lusaka has the greatest density of radio stations in the country, and the chosen two have national or near nation-wide reach.
 Lusaka is also the most affluent and largest advertising market (see Table 1).
 The broadcast industry is briefly as indicted in Table 2.